Better Way Charter

 - The western healthcare model is profit driven, with a bias towards pharmaceutical products and biotechnology.

-- Pharmaceutical drugs comes with side effects, leading to an eternal cycle of cause and effect.
+- Pharmaceutical drugs come with side effects, leading to an eternal cycle of cause and effect.

 - The role of natural products and nature in healing is ignored, with an overemphasis on new-to-nature molecules and patented medicines.

 - Hyper-specialisation of doctors ignores the interconnection of systems and the importance of seeing a human being as a whole.